LiorKogan/V1/README.md

 _**Q8:** Any person born before 970 and passed away or whose father was born not later than January 1, 950_

-The following data semantics is assumed: _null_ death date means that the person is still alive.
+The person's death date is not _null_ (applicable missing or no information), nor it is _inapplicable_.

 ![V1](Pictures/Q008.png)